michigan climate action network leader

-- A proven ability to work independently and be self directed while collaborating well with others in a team setting;
+- Self-directed and entrepreneurial with a proven ability to work independently while also collaborating well with others in a team setting;

-At Groundwork, the candidate will join a driven team of individuals who are advancing policy solutions and projects that are pragmatic, practical, caring and visionary.
-We strive to create a positive, collaborative, healthy, and inspired working environment that gives the staff the support and opportunities for growth to become leaders in their field.
+At MiCAN and Groundwork Center for Resilient Communities, the candidate will join a driven team of individuals who strive to create a positive, collaborative, healthy, and inspired working environment that gives the staff the support to be the leaders in their field.

 Compensation, Benefits, and Application Procedure

 This is a full-time position with flexible hours, generous vacation and health benefits, retirement contribution matching, and a competitive salary range.
-This is an associate-level position, with a starting salary range of $42,000-$46,000.
-The position will ideally be based in the Traverse City, Michigan, area, though exceptional candidates seeking remote work will be considered.
+This position has a salary range of $55,000-70,000, commensurate with experience.
+The Groundwork Center is located in northwest lower Michigan, and this position will be based in Michigan.

-Groundwork is committed to creating a diverse workplace and seeks a wide range of perspectives and backgrounds.
+Groundwork Center is committed to creating a diverse workplace and seeks a wide-range of perspectives and backgrounds.
 People of color, persons with disabilities, veterans and LGBTQ candidates are encouraged to apply.
-Groundwork is an equal opportunity employer and does not discriminate in its employment decisions.
+Groundwork Center is an equal opportunity employer and does not discriminate in their employment decisions.
 Applicants with disabilities may request reasonable accommodation at any point in the employment process.

 *The safety and wellbeing of our staff, contractors, and communities is our top priority.
-Therefore, in-person responsibilities of this position have been paused and replaced with remote communications in response to Covid-19.
-These responsibilities will resume with at least some in-person meeting attendance required by June of 2022.
+Therefore, travel responsibilities of this position have been paused and replaced with remote communications in response to Covid-19.
+These responsibilities will resume in-person once it is safe to do so.

 REQUESTS FOR PROPOSALS